The amount you pay into the Plan is key – it means that the more you pay in now, the more you’ll be able to enjoy when you retire.

 Time off work

 Don’t forget – if you’ve agreed temporary time off work with your employer then your membership of the Plan will carry on as it normally would.
-If you do find yourself absent from work, your contributions to the Plan will be based on your actual earnings whilst you’re off work.
+If you do find yourself absent from work, your contributions to the Plan will be based on your actual earnings while you’re off work.
 If your earnings were to cease altogether then your contributions would usually stop too – unless your employer decides differently.
 In some cases, your employer may (if the Trustee agrees) continue making contributions to the Plan even while you’re not working.

 If you need to go on maternity, paternity, parental or adoption leave, you’ll be notified of what will happen closer to the time.